Maha Shivratri Fasting Rules - What devotees should know?

-It is also believed that when mind and body both are detoxified, the strength and power of one’s prayers also increases.
-Therefore, observing fast on Maha Shivratri can increase the possibility of getting desires manifested and fulfilment of wishes.
+It is also believed that when the mind and body both are detoxified, the strength and power of one’s prayers also increase.
+Therefore, observing fast on Maha Shivratri can increase the possibility of getting desires manifested and fulfillment of wishes.

 Significance of Sacred Bath of Shiva lingam:

-It is during Shivratri or Maha Shivratri, a sacred bath is performed on the Shiva lingam in homes or temples with full zeal and fervour.
+It is during Shivratri or Maha Shivratri, a sacred bath is performed on the Shiva lingam in homes or temples with full zeal and fervor.

 Important Timings for Abhishek or Puja:

 This Abhishek or Puja can be performed in four rounds but if there is only one puja to be performed on Maha Shivratri, then it should be done between 23:58 to 24:47+ on the night of 13th February 2018, Tuesday.
 The most auspicious time of Shivratri Puja is also called as Nishita Kaal.
 The puja duration of 49 minutes will be beneficial during this year’s Maha Shivratri.
 The puja is performed when devotees bathe the sacred linga with milk, honey, curd, ghee, and sandalwood leaves by constantly chanting the holistic mantra of “Om Namaha Shivaaye”.
 Fruits like bel Patra (bael leaves), ber (jujube) and flowers are also offered to the Shiva Linga.

 To obtain prosperity & abundance in your life, observe a fast on the day of Maha Shivratri in 2020.
 With Lord Shiva’s grace in life, you can attain all the bounties of nature in your life.
 Perform Rudrabhishek Puja on Maha Shivratri.